Budget Estimator for Trademarks

 - Trademark Searches: Our trademark search reports include a legal opinion, as well as details of the search and a review of the marks found in the search.
-We do our own searching of trademarks in databases covering:

-- US State registrations
+- One or more US State registrations

 - Canadian IP Office Trademark registrations